-Cognitive impairment in HIV infection and AIDS
+Cognitive changes in HIV and AIDS infection

 Among the primary neurological complications of AIDS have cognitive deficits such as HIV-associated dementia and milder forms, such as cognitive impairment / smaller engine, both of which can alter the activities of daily living and reduce the quality of life of patients.
 HIV-1 is the most common, predictable and treatable cause of cognitive deficits in individuals with less than 50 years.
 Despite the advances in the knowledge of the clinical features, pathogenesis, neurobiological aspects and the widespread use of highly active antiretroviral therapy (HAART or HAART), neurological complications and cognitive deficits persist leading to serious personal and socio-economic consequences becoming one major therapeutic challenge.
 In the pre-HAART era, dementia was a common complication of infection, though in the HAART era the incidence of dementia decreased, but the prevalence has increased particularly of milder forms due to the increase in the number of infected people and increased life expectancy . cognitive impairment associated with HIV are typically subcortical and may be associated with behavioral impairments and engines.
 These syndromes are a clinical diagnosis, and neuropsychological testing, neuroimaging and cerebrospinal fluid corroborate the diagnosis.
 This review is an update of the current state of the epidemiology, clinical features and diagnosis of cognitive complications in the course of HIV infection.